Clinician and Practice Recognition

 NCQA's Diabetes Recognition Program.
 Contact them at www.ncqa.org to begin the process for assessment.
 If you qualify for recognition in the NCQA diabetes program, you will be recognized in the BTE diabetes program at the corresponding level.

-IPRO eServices' direct data submission portal.
-Go to pao.ipro.org and follow the steps to register, apply as a single physician or practice, and submit clinical data.
+The Bridges to Excellence App on CECity's Medconcert platform, through direct data submission.
+Go to bte.medconcert.com and follow the steps to register, apply as a single physician or practice, and submit clinical data.
 Once you download the template file, you will have 90 days to upload your clinical data.

 The American Board of Internal Medicine (ABIM) diabetes PIM pathway.
 This is available to all internists.
 A Practice Improvement Module (PIM) is typically completed as part of Maintenance of Certification; the data you gather for that process can be used for BTE Recognition as well.
 For a list of frequently asked questions click here or contact ABIM at www.abim.org.